MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-install.md

 There is no interoperability guarantee with other service versions outside the profile.

 For this reason, service versions and profiles are important when working with Azure.
-They are exposed through the Go SDK as part of the import path for any service that you interact with.
-Care should be taken to make sure that the _same version profile_ is imported throughout any single project -- doing otherwise could introduce inconsistent behavior, as returned values from one Azure service may end up not being compatible as inputs to another service, if they are not from the same profile.
+They are exposed through the Go SDK as part of the import path for service modules.
+Care should be taken to make sure that compatible service versions are imported throughout any single project -- doing otherwise could introduce inconsistent behavior, as returned values from one Azure service may end up not being compatible as inputs to another service.
+The easiest way to guarantee compatibility is to use only `profile` modules.

 Profiles are contained in the `profiles` module, and versioned as `YYYY-mm-dd`, `latest`, or `preview`. `latest` is always guaranteed to be the latest _stable_ profile, and `preview` is the release candidate for the next profile.
 Services are grouped underneath the profile version.
 For example, to import